iip-ecosphere/platform/platform/platform/README.md

-# IIP-Ecosphere platform
+# oktoflow platform: Central Platform Services and CLI

 The platform component for configuring and starting platform services.
 The platform component consists of the AAS abstraction as well as the abstract services and the abstract ECSruntime components for the AAS clients.
 Currently, this component just provides a command line interface (CLI) as basic access to platform functionality.

-## Configuration
+## Setup

-The basic YAML configuration of the platform services (in ``iipecosphere.yml``) provide the following settings:
+The basic YAML setup of the platform services (in ``iipecosphere.yml``) provides the following settings:

     aas:
       server: